Sinhika/SimpleOres2/README.md

 TO-DO
 -----
-* Figure out where config files really should go.
+* Implement graphical configuration from the menu.
 * fix copper buckets vis-a-vis fluids.
-* fix shears looting so it is other-mod-friendly.
+* <s>fix shears looting so it is other-mod-friendly.</s>

 License
 -------